 When it comes to affiliate marketing, no two programs are the same.

-You and your affiliate program managers are in control of which partners you want to work with and how you work with them.
+You are in control of which partners you want to work with and how you work with them.
 Whether you choose to work with coupon affiliates or not, a key factor in the success of your program is the quality of your affiliates, not the quantity.